-Under clause 3.3.9 of the Rules AEMO is required to determine the outstandings of a Market Participant as a dollar amount.
+Under clause 3.3.9 of the NER Rules AEMO is required to determine the outstandings of a Market Participant as a dollar amount.
 The outstandings is a key value used in the prudential assessment of a Market Participant.
-Market Participants are obliged under clause 3.3.11 of the Rules to maintain their outstandings below their trading limit.
+Market Participants are obliged under clause 3.3.11 of the NER Rules to maintain their outstandings below their trading limit.
 Failure to do so can result in AEMO issuing a call notice.

-The value of a Market Participant's outstandings can be considered to be the aggregate of the absolute value of net settlement amounts payable in respect of any billing period, or part of a billing
+The value of a Market Participant's outstandings can be considered to be the aggregate of the absolute value of net settlement amounts payable in respect of any billing period, or part of a billing period, that has occurred but not yet been settled less security deposit funds held by AEMO in respect of the Market Participant.

-Under clause 3.3.9 of the Rules, the amounts used in the calculation of a Market Participant's outstandings are the actual settlement amounts for billing periods where final statements have been issued by AEMO or AEMO's reasonable estimate of the settlement amounts for billing periods (where final statements have not been issued).
+Under clause 3.3.9 of the NER-Rules, the amounts used in the calculation of a Market Participant's outstandings are the actual settlement amounts for billing periods where final statements have been issued by AEMO or AEMO's reasonable estimate of the settlement amounts for billing periods (where final statements have not been issued).